-The Insolvency Practitioners Regulation Act 2019 (the Act) has established a co-regulatory scheme for insolvency practitioners operating in New Zealand.
+The Insolvency Practitioners Regulation Act 2019 (the Act) established a co-regulatory scheme for insolvency practitioners operating in New Zealand.

 Accredited bodies carry out frontline regulation of insolvency practitioners.
 This includes issuing licences, setting professional standards, investigating complaints and potential breaches of insolvency requirements, and taking disciplinary action where insolvency requirements have not been met.